boozallen/sdp-libraries/libraries/npm/README.md

 4. more secrets as needed

 This example shows the prod Application Environment overriding configs set in the library config.
-`source_build.npm_install` is preserved as set in library config, since it isn't overridden by the Application Environment.
+`source_build.npmInstall` is preserved as set in library config, since it isn't overridden by the Application Environment.

 ### Minimal Configuration Example